All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

 - Cardiolipin antibodies (anticardiolipin antibodies)

-Phospholipids are a normal part of the body.
-They are lipid molecules found in the outer-most layer of cells (cell membranes) and platelets and they play a crucial role in blood clotting.
+Phospholipids are structural components of cell membranes and play a crucial role in blood clotting.
+Phospholipds are critical to platelet function in addition to various coagulation co-factors.
 When antiphospholipid antibodies are produced, they interfere with the clotting process.
-They increase an affected person's risk of developing recurrent inappropriate blood clots (thrombi) in arteries and veins, which can lead to strokes and heart attacks.
-Antiphospholipid antibodies are also associated with low platelet counts (thrombocytopenia) and with the risk of recurrent miscarriages (especially in the second and third trimester), premature labor, and preeclampsia.
+They increase an affected person's risk of developing recurrent inappropriate blood clots (thrombi) in arteries and veins, which can lead to strokes, heart attacks, and/or miscarriages.

-Antiphospholipid syndrome (APS), also called Hughes syndrome, is a recognized group of signs and symptoms that includes the formation of thrombi, miscarriages, thrombocytopenia, and the presence of one or more antiphospholipid antibodies.
+Antiphospholipid syndrome (APS), also called Hughes syndrome, is a recognized group of signs and symptoms that includes the formation of blood clots, miscarriages, platelet deficiency (thrombocytopenia), and the presence of one or more antiphospholipid antibodies.
 APS can be primary with no underlying autoimmune disorder or secondary, existing with a diagnosed autoimmune disorder.

 How is the sample collected for testing?